 Should I weigh daily or weekly during maintenance?

-Daily, on the same scale at the same time, looking at the seven day rolling average instead of any single day.
-The National Weight Control Registry data is clear: about 75 percent of long-term maintainers weigh at least weekly, and a majority weigh daily.
-The reason daily beats weekly is statistical.
-Weight fluctuates by one to three pounds day to day from water, sodium, glycogen, and bowel timing, so a single weekly weigh-in can be off the trend by a lot.
-Daily readings averaged over seven days smooth that out and catch a real upward drift one to two weeks earlier than a weekly weigh-in does.
+Weighing on the same scale at the same time, and reading a rolling average rather than any single day, tends to give the clearest signal.
+National Weight Control Registry data shows most long-term maintainers weigh at least weekly, and many weigh daily.
+The reason regular weighing helps is statistical: weight swings by a pound or two day to day from water, sodium, glycogen, and timing, so a single reading can sit well off the trend.
+Several readings averaged together smooth that out and can catch a real upward drift a week or two earlier than an occasional weigh-in.
 The earlier you spot a drift, the smaller the correction.
-Weigh in the morning after the bathroom, before food or coffee.
+Weighing in the morning, after the bathroom and before food or coffee, keeps the conditions consistent.

 Related questions